Florian-Katerndahl/agrosense/README.md

 ## Project Status

 The project is currently in progress.
 We have successfully set up the basic framework and worked out our next steps and goals.
-We finished came to nearly finishing the workflow without problems, that takes 9 hours to render, sadly therfore we cannot provide a full accuracy assessment by this moment, will be able to provide that and a full final report at project presentation.
+We came close to finishing the workflow, which takes 9 hours to render.
+Unfortunately, we cannot provide a full accuracy assessment at this moment but will be able to provide that and a full final report at project presentation.

 ## References